Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/index.md

 #### By Technology

 - For basic integrations revolving around file drops, SFTP or options that suppliment manual workflows, navigate to the <a href="https://portal.retinalscreenings.com">Basic Integrations</a> page
-- If you are using a mainstream EMR/EHR (HL7 integrations) navigate to the <a href="https://portal.retinalscreenings.com">EMR Integrations</a> page
+- If you are using a mainstream EMR/EHR (HL7 integrations) navigate to the [EMR Integrations](/docs/integration/EMRIntegrations.html) page
 - If you are using a Cloud based EMR/EHR Provider (Athena, OCHIN,etc...) navigate to the <a href="https://portal.retinalscreenings.com">Cloud EMR Integrations</a> page
 - If you are considering developing software, using batch oriented operations from your platform, using tools from a cloud based platform such as Salesforce, or any other custom type integration navigate to the <a href="https://portal.retinalscreenings.com">Cloud Direct Integrations</a> page